 Advertisement

 Cheesy cob loaf baked rolls (recipe below).

-Making amazing yet simple camping meals with just a handful of quality ingredients plus a few basic staples makes camp cooking a much easier experience.
+Making amazing yet simple camping meals is easy with just a handful of quality ingredients plus a few basic staples.

+Advertisement